Home

 Refining process, using heavy rollers - help smooth and improve texture; followed by the penultimate process using the conch to continually knead this refined and blended chocolate mass to even more smoothness, while the fractional heat produced by this process keeps the chocolate liquid.

 The length of time given to the conching process determines the final smoothness and quality of chocolate.
 The name 'conching' comes from the shell-like shape of the rollers used.
-The longer chocolate and any ingredients added like milk, vanilla, extra cocoa butter is conched, the more luxurious it will feel on your tongue.
-After the process is completed store this at about 46°C/115°F, ready for finally to temper it.
+The longer chocolate and any ingredients added like milk, vanilla, extra cocoa butter is conched, the more luxurious it will

 Understanding the Tempering Process: Because cocoa butter exhibits an unstable (polymorphous) crystal structure, in order for chocolate to cool into a hard candy and not a mushy goo, it must be tempered.